-The ALR repeater is easy to mount, either by anchoring the repeater in the fixing holes, or using the an optional mounting bracket.
+The ALR repeater is easy to mount, either by anchoring the repeater in the fixing holes, or by using the EA101 57/1 Pole Mounting Bracket kit, containing a mounting bracket, clamps for 40mm - 110mm round pole, and fixing screws for fastening the repeater to the mounting bracket.

 The mounting bracket is shown in the figure.
+The holes are threaded (M6) and correspond to the mounting holes in the repeater.